 At Diversify, we are forever smitten by women who put in the work.
 They never cease to amaze us.
 Elizabeth Iluore is a Nigerian, who arrived in Norway from the Netherlands in 2016, as a trailing spouse.
-Like many trailing spouses, she is highly skilled with a background in finance, she holds two Masters degrees and some work experience from companies like Deloitte and Evry.
+Like many trailing spouses, she is highly skilled with a background in finance and public policy.

 And while she had previously lived in two other European countries and understood the challenges of migrating to a new country prior to her big move to Norway, as she puts it, she was unprepared for the negative job market stories she experienced when she arrived.
 She successfully secured an internship at a tech company.
-Thereafter, she joined the popular Norwegian start-up Vipicash as CFO.
-Presently, she leads Vipicash as its acting CEO and is the Founder of Inter-Nationals — the latter of which is the focus of this segment.
+Thereafter, she co-founded Jeci Consulting, which provides financial advisory services to startups.
+She is also the Founder of Inter-Nationals — the latter of which is the focus of this segment.

 Inter-Nationals is an organisation that works with ambitious and skilled internationals who have relocated to Norway as adults.
 We aim to challenge the status quo on diversity, integration and inclusion, whilst facilitating employment opportunities for its target group.
 Her inspiration for Inter-Nationals emanates from multiple sources: experience of living in different countries; lessons learned over conversations with many highly skilled yet unwillingly unemployed immigrants in Norway – most of whom are women; observation of highly skilled immigrants taking up survival jobs in Norway; and her passion for applying digital solutions to solving challenges related to integration and job inclusion.

 We chose to profile Elizabeth because she is an inspiring trailblazer.
 She envisioned that the future could be better than the present reality for skilled immigrant women and rationalised that she had the power to do something about it.